 Several stars that lie north and south of NGC 2244 are moving away from the cluster.
 Most of these stars were members of NGC 2244 about 2 million years ago.

 The K-type giant 12 Monocerotis lies in the same line of sight as the cluster and appears as its brightest star.
-However, the star is much closer to us and is not a member of NGC 2244.
+However, the star is around ten times closer to us and is not a member of NGC 2244.

-The open cluster NGC 2237 lies near the heads of the gas pillars in the nebula.
+The open cluster NGC 2237 lies near the heads of the gas pillars in the Rosette Nebula.
 Most stars in the cluster are moving toward the south, in contrast to the H II bubble, which is expanding west.

 Stars

-The stars of Rosette Nebula are members of the Monoceros OB2 association, a young association of stars that are not gravitationally bound.
+The stars of the Rosette Nebula are members of the Monoceros OB2 association, a young association of stars that are not gravitationally bound.
 The Satellite Cluster forms the core of the association.
-It is the smallest of the three subassociations, spanning 36 – 40 light years.
+It is the smallest of the three subassociations of Monoceros OB2, spanning 36 – 40 light years.
 The Rosette Nebula is the most active star forming region in the Monoceros OB2 association.

 The massive stars in the nebula play a part in regulating star formation in their vicinity.
-Stellar winds and far-ultraviolet radiation disperse the surrounding gas, reducing the efficiency of star formation and ultimately ending star formation altogether.
-However, the massive H II bubbles driven by massive stars can compress the nebula’s material, triggering star formation away from the region excavated by the massive stars.
+Their stellar winds and far-ultraviolet radiation disperse the surrounding gas, reducing the efficiency of star formation and ultimately ending star formation altogether.
+However, the massive H II bubbles driven by the massive stars can compress the nebula’s material, triggering star formation away from the region excavated by these stars.

 A 2021 kinematic study of the young stars in the Rosette Nebula found that new stars in nebula may form through the expansion of stellar clusters, hierarchical star formation in turbulent clouds, and feed-back-driven star formation.
 The study identified a total of 338 young stellar objects within a region of 1 by 1 degrees.